opensourcefeed/opensourcefeed.github.io/distribution-peppermint.md

   "Peppermint 7 will launch on 30th June (2016)" : "http://open-source-feed.blogspot.com/2016/06/peppermint-os-7-will-launch-on-30th-june.html"
 ---

-**Peppermint OS** is a Lubuntu based, GNU/Linux distribution that tries to integrate cloud-based applications with a desktop operating system.
+**Peppermint OS** is a Debian/Devuan-based, GNU/Linux distribution that tries to integrate cloud-based applications with a desktop operating system.
 As a model for this, Peppermint OS ships a few cloud-based applications like Dropbox, Pixlr express and image editor, Gmail..etc.

 Instead of providing a completely different experience, Peppermint tries to deliver a familiar environment with integrated cloud applications.

-The core desktop environment used in Peppermint OS is LXDE, which has been proven as a lightweight, mature desktop environment for years.
-Instead of shipping all components in the LXDE world, Peppermint OS uses a customized set of applications to provide a better user experience.
-As a part of this philosophy, it ships applications like Nemo file manager, Chromium browser, mint install software manager ..etc.
+The core desktop environment used in Peppermint OS is Xfce, a lightweight, mature desktop environment for years.
+Instead of shipping all components in the Xfce ecosystem, Peppermint OS uses a customized set of applications to provide a better user experience.
+As a part of this philosophy, it ships applications like Nemo file manager, Chromium browser, mint install software manager, .etc.

+Before Peppermint OS 10, the project was based on Lubuntu.
+Later, the project migrated into a continuous delivery model using Debian/Devuan repositories.